thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 ### Assign Edge Rule Chains to Edge
-Tenant administrator is able to assign entity groups (Users, Assets, Devices, Entity Views, Dashboards) and entities (rule chains, scheduler events) to certain edge.
+Tenant administrator is able to assign entity groups (Users, Assets, Devices, Entity Views, Dashboards) and entities (rule chains, scheduler events) to a certain edge.
 Cloud will send assigned entities and groups to edge.

 Follow these steps to assign rule chains to edge: